Austregisilus

-Saint Austregisilus (Outril(le), Aoustrille) (died 624) was bishop of Bourges from 612 to 624.
-His feast day is 20 May.
+Saint Austregisilus (Outrille, Aoustrille; died 624) was a Frankish bishop and bishop of Bourges from 612 until his death in 624.
+He is venerated as a saint in the Catholic Church, with his feast day is 20 May.

 Life

 A native of Bourges, he was educated as a courtier, he became an attendant at the Court of King Gontram at Chalon-sur-Saône.
 However, Austregisilus wanted to become a monk and entered the abbey of Saint-Nizier at Lyon, where he became abbot.
 He was elected bishop of Bourges in 612.

 He ordained Sulpitius the Pious.
 Saint Amand studied under him.

 The villages of Saint-Outrille and Saint-Aoustrille are named after him.